 “What about other redeeming intangibles such as honor and sense of duty, dedication, passion and commitment, loyalty and service?” asked Hussin Mutalib, a political science professor at the National University of Singapore, in a Straits Times online forum.

+Catherine Lim, a prominent writer, suggested in an essay that Singapore needed a little more heart to go along with its hard head.
 “To see a potential prime minister as no different from a potential top lawyer, and likely to be enticed by the same stupendous salary, would be to blur the lines between two very different domains,” she wrote.

 The minister mentor brushed aside such concerns.
 “Those are admirable sentiments,” he said.
 “But we live in a real world.”